microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/2_Microstep/readme.md

 ## Operation

-<br>Note:
+<br>**Caution:**
-**!!!Caution:** Do not change power supply voltage during the stepper movement.
+<br>Do not change power supply voltage during the stepper movement.
 The application does not implement any protection for over-current.

 1. Be sure the power supply is turned off.